grzegorzperkowski/mygame/README.md

 ## Update the shelf

 Push `mygame`.
-The same workflow assembles current game tips and deploys.
+The same workflow assembles the current allowlisted game sources and deploys them with the launcher.

 ## Local nested preview